 Probably like you, it seems that I spend hours of my day talking about the Coronavirus.
 The time not spent talking about it, I’m researching it.
 The time not spent researching it, I’m still just thinking about it.
+So many questions are swirling around in my head, but the one I hear the most is “should I launch my crowdfunding campaign during the coronavirus?”

 I’ll admit I’m biased.
 I’m the CEO of a crowdfunding agency with revenues that are very affected by projects launching (or not launching).
 If anyone wants the answer to this question to be a resounding “yes,” it’s me.
 But I’m aware of this natural bias and have tried my best to write this article as objectively as possible.